jamesleemeredith/Box-Office-Analysis/README.md

     - This may be influenced by budget.
 More runtime = more budget.
 - Genres: Action, Animation, and Science Fiction have proven to be solid genre choices to make films.
 - Directors: The top net profit directors were mostly comprised of animation or action directors.
 This may also supplement the above claim of animated/action being the superior genre choice.
-Based on the analysis of the authors:
-- Budget: High end budget films are a heavy investment, but tend to succeed more.
-    - Low budget films tend to net a loss profit but are a low investment compared to other budgets.
-    - Mid budget films have little more than a 50% chance of being successful for a more hefty 'buy in'.
-    - Ultimately this is personally up to the studio
-- Runtime: A runtime of 2 hours or more is shown to have higher gross than movies less than 2 hours.
-    - This may be influenced by budget.
-More runtime = more budget.
-- Genres: Action, Animation, and Science Fiction have proven to be solid genre choices to make films.
-- Directors: The top net profit directors were mostly comprised of animation or action directors.
-This may also supplement the above claim of animated/action being the superior genre choice.

 ### Next Steps

-- Further look into budgets of animated movies vs live action movies.
-    - Maybe voice actors cost less than live action actors.
-    - Maybe there's a better ROI for animated movies vs live action movies.
-- Look into directors according to genre in order to give the best director recommendation.
-- Look into the how movie runtimes have changed over time.
-- See how profitable genres have been over time.

 - Further look into budgets of animated movies vs live action movies.
     - Maybe voice actors cost less than live action actors.